News & Analysis

 - About Us

-A US appeals court has upheld an ICDR award that required Brazil’s Petrobras to pay over US$700 million to an offshore drilling company for terminating a contract allegedly procured through bribery.
+The US Supreme Court yesterday refused to hear Petrobras’s appeal against the confirmation of an ICDR award that required it to pay an offshore drilling company for terminating a contract allegedly procured through bribery.

 Get unlimited access to all Global Arbitration Review content